 For more information, see OpenShift Container Platform installation overview.

 oc adm upgrade command from the OpenShift CLI and the Operators will automatically upgrade themselves.
-If your OKD 4.6 cluster has Red Hat Enterprise Linux worker machines, then you will still need to run an Ansible playbook to upgrade those worker machines.
+If your OKD 4 cluster has Fedora worker machines, then you will still need to run an Ansible playbook to upgrade those worker machines.

 For more information, see Updating clusters.